Mountain View Homestead and General Store: Aboriginal people and colonisation

 Aboriginal occupation of the Blue Mountains area dates back at least 12,000 years and appears to have intensified some 3000–4000 years ago.
 In pre-colonial times the area now known as Bathurst was inhabited by Aboriginal people of the Wiradjuri linguistic group.
 The clan associated with Bathurst occupied on a seasonal basis most of the Macquarie River area.
 They moved regularly in small groups but preferred the open land and used the waterways for a variety of food.
 There are numerous river flats where debris from recurrent camps accumulated over a long period.
 European settlement in this region after the first documented white expedition west of the Blue Mountains in 1813 was tentative because of apprehensions about resistance from Aboriginal people.
 There was some contact, witnessed by sporadic hostility and by the quantity of surviving artefacts manufactured by the Aborigines from European glass.
 By 1840 there was widespread dislocation of Aboriginal culture, aggravated after 1850 by the goldrush to the region.

 Prior to European settlement in Australia, the Wiradjuri Aboriginal group lived in the upper Macquarie Valley.
 Bathurst was proclaimed a town by Lachlan Macquarie on 7 May 1815, named after Lord Bathurst, Principal Secretary of State for the Colonies.
 Bathurst is Australia's oldest inland township.
-It was proclaimed a town in 1815 with the discovery of gold.